 Without the stress and cost of a commute, candidates are also more likely to perform well in interviews.
 As most of us know, we act more naturally and communicate more effectively when relaxed, especially when we’re in a familiar environment.
 A relaxed interviewee who feels comfortable in their home office or local coffee shop will give the interviewer a more accurate picture of who they are as a person and professional.

 Consistency is key, especially when it comes to delivering quality interviews.
 All questions asked during a virtual interview are both monitorable and trackable, which means that interviews are as similar as possible for each candidate.
 With question consistency and interviewer performance tracking, applicants are more likely to be assessed fairly.

 The workforce has changed and recruiting needs to change with it.
-Whether you are fully remote, a hybrid workforce or heading back into an office, your approach to recruiting should focus on the needs and expectations of candidates.
+Whether you are fully remote, in a hybrid workforce, or heading back into an office, your approach to recruiting should focus on the needs and expectations of candidates.
 Companies that want to attract top talent need to provide exceptional candidate experiences that include video interviews.

 Video interviews allow companies to expand their talent pools and assess each applicant with increased accuracy—which means that the best candidates are placed in the right positions, every time.
 Video interviews are able to get both interviewers and interviewees exactly where they want to go: towards a modern workforce where everyone’s needs are met.